Top Rated Anaheim Bus Accident Attorneys

 Also, ask the lawyer about how many cases they have settled and how many have gone to trial.

-Although a majority of personal injury cases settle out of court, it is good to know that your attorney, in addition to being a skilled negotiator also has trial experience and can take the case to trial if necessary.
+Although a majority of personal injury cases settle out of court, it is good to know that your lawyer, in addition to being a skilled negotiator also has trial experience and can take the case to trial if necessary.

-When you do your research, also look into whether the attorney has been disciplined by the California State Bar.
+When you do your research, also look into whether the lawyer has been disciplined by the California State Bar.
 Remember, you are entitled to know the disciplinary record of any lawyer you are interviewing.